YanWittmann/how-to-bg3-minifigure/blender-cleanup.md

 Keep in mind that, as with everything in this tutorial series, these are merely my personal workflows and ideas.
 I often went back to the things done in the videos and made further adjustments.
 Feel free to iterate on anything I provide you with in this guide.

+I recommend saving incrementally numbered or named copies of your work as backups regularly to not only avoid losing work, but also to be able to reverse destructive actions on your mesh.
+I saved mine after each individual object I repaired:
+`initial.blend`, `1.blend`, `2.blend`, `3.blend`, `4.blend`, `4b.blend`, `5.blend`, `6.blend`, `7.blend`, `8.blend`, `8b.blend`, `9.blend`, `10.blend`, `11.blend`, `12.blend`.
+This also helped for creating this guide, as I could always go back and record some section again or snap a screenshot of an earlier state.

 ## Blender setup